wingtorres/coawst-conda/README.md

 ## Create a conda environment w/ requisite libraries
 Here we will use *conda*, which is often associated with managing python packages, but can really be used for any software (it's very worth checking out this [article](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/) by @jakedvp for more information).
-Conda is a good way to install the prerequisite libraries for COAWST - namely MPI and NETCDF to save the hassle of building the code from source, which can be intimidating and difficult for people like me who aren't super comfortable at the command line.
+Conda is a good way to install the prerequisite libraries for COAWST - namely MPI and netCDF to save the hassle of building the code from source, which can be intimidating and difficult for people like me who aren't super comfortable at the command line.
 Managing software within environments also allow us to keep software and dependencies organized, which faciltates reproducibility and portability.

 I recommend using the lightweight Miniconda, and to install it following the excellent [guide](https://medium.com/@rabernat/custom-conda-environments-for-data-science-on-hpc-clusters-32d58c63aa95) by @rabernat.